 Particular students are not named in this application process.
-An open call for applications for each funded studentship will be issued in early 2017, in a recruitment process led by the HEI supervisor in close partnership with the Museum supervisor.
+An open call for applications for each funded studentship commencing in October 2019 will be issued in early 2019, in a recruitment process led by the HEI supervisor in close partnership with the OU Museum supervisor.